-Taking Superyacht Adventure to the Next Level with Ben Lyons, CEO of EYOS Expeditions
+Taking Superyacht Adventure to the Next Level with EYOS Expeditions

 Written By: Sam Watson

-If you’ve ever dreamed of having a champagne breakfast on top of the mountains in the Northwest Passage or making that once-in-a-lifetime trip to Antarctica aboard a luxury superyacht, EYOS should definitely be on your radar.
+If you’ve ever dreamed of having a champagne breakfast on top of the mountains in the Northwest Passage or making a once-in-a-lifetime trip to Antarctica aboard a luxury superyacht, EYOS should be on your radar.

 Ben Lyons EYOS 1200x800